hybam-dev/sen3r/README.md

 ```

 ## Citing
-While the official paper is published, for the time being you can use the Zenodo citation:
+While the official paper is not published you can use the Zenodo citation:

 Franca, & Martinez.
 (2021). daviguima/sen3r: Zenodo (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.5710870